astrcrai/prospero-docs/docs/source/index.rst

   :width: 800
   :alt: Prospero

-**PROSPERO** is available for use by all research staff and postgraduate research students at LJMU, to request access please see :ref:`Access`.
+**PROSPERO** is available for use by all research staff and postgraduate research students at LJMU, subject to usage `policies <https://prospero-docs.readthedocs.io/en/latest/policies.html>`_.
+To request access please see `Getting Access <https://prospero-docs.readthedocs.io/en/latest/access.html>`_

 ..
 IMPORTANT::